An iterative method for the solution of Laplace-like equations in high and very high space dimensions: The iterative procedure

-Depending on the size of $\kappa=\|T^t\|^2/(1-\rho)$, the norm of the error $U-U_k$ soon reaches the size of the norm of $U-U_\rho$.
-The idea behind the estimate (\ref{eq5.6}) is that in high space dimensions the condition (\ref{eq5.7}) is satisfied for nearly all $\omega$ and that the part $U-U_\rho$ of $U$ is therefore often negligible.
-The set on which the condition (\ref{eq5.7}) is violated is a subset of the sector
+\end{proof} Depending on the size of $\kappa=\|T^t\|^2/\delta$, the norm of the error $U-U_k$ soon reaches the size of the norm of $U-U_\delta$.
+The idea behind the estimate (\ref{eq4.6}) is that in high space dimensions the condition (\ref{eq4.7}) is satisfied for nearly all $\omega$ and that the part $U-U_\delta$ of the solution $U$ is therefore negligible.
+Let $\phi:S^{n-1}\to\mathbb{R}$ be the integrable function